 A total of 1.22 acres of riparian habitat occurs within the project footprint.
 This riparian habitat is subject to regulation under California Fish and Game Code section 1600 et seq. and is considered a sensitive natural community.
 Several Project Features would be implemented to minimize impacts to sensitive natural communities.
-Project Feature BIO-1 would require delineation of ESAs, Project Feature BIO-2 would require wildlife exclusion fencing, and Project Feature BIO-3 would require seasonal avoidance as outlined in Appendix D.
+Project Feature BIO-1 would require delineation of ESAs, and Project Feature BIO-2 would require seasonal avoidance as outlined in Appendix D. Implementation of the other Project Features listed in Appendix D and Avoidance and Minimization Measures (AMMs) listed in Appendix B would also minimize impacts to sensitive natural communities.